Methodology

 Two corridors designated.
 The rest are candidates.

 JBLM and NSA Crane (via Southern Indiana SL) already sit inside designated landscapes.
-The Lower Missouri (Leavenworth–Offutt–Rosecrans), Upper Missouri (Malmstrom–Limestone Hills), and Snake River Plain (Mountain Home + Yakima) clusters are strong nominees for new designations — and L&C 360 capture is exactly the kind of recreation documentation that strengthens a nomination.
+The Lower Missouri, Upper Missouri, and Snake River Plain clusters are strong nominees for new designations, and the corridor record strengthens a nomination.

 LCNHT alignment